trigaten/Learn_Prompting/docs/basic_applications/study_tool.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# 🟢 Study Tool
+# 🟢 Study Buddy

 One of our favorite ways to use LLMs is as a study tool!
 In particular, it is useful for explaining confusing terms as well as quizzing you on test content.